 - Purchase, prescribe, or provide marijuana or treatment using marijuana.
-See, e.g., 45 CFR 75.300(a) (requiring HHS to ensure that Federal funding is expended in full accordance with U.S. statutory and public policy requirements); 21 U.S.C.
-812(c)(10) and 841 (prohibiting the possession, manufacture, sale, purchase, or distribution of marijuana). - Purchase, procure, or distribute pipes or cylindrical objects intended to be used to smoke or inhale illegal scheduled substances. - Pay for promotional items including, but not limited to, clothing and commemorative items such as pens, mugs/cups, folders/folios, lanyards, and conference bags.
+See, e.g., 45 CFR.
+75.300(a) (requiring HHS to ensure that Federal funding is expended in full accordance with U.S. statutory and public policy requirements); 21 U.S.C.
+812(c)(10) and 841 (prohibiting the possession, manufacture, sale, purchase, or distribution of marijuana). - Pay for promotional items including, but not limited to, clothing and commemorative items such as pens, mugs/cups, folders/folios, lanyards, and conference bags.
 (See 45 CFR 75.421(e)(3)) - Pay for the purchase or construction of any building or structure to house any part of the program.
 Minor alterations and renovations (A&R) may be authorized for up to 25% of a given budget period or \$150,000 (whichever is less) for existing facilities, if necessary and appropriate to the project.
 Minor A&R may not include a structural change (e.g., to the foundation, roof, floor, or exterior or loadbearing walls of a facility, or extension of an existing facility) to achieve the following: Increase the floor area; and/or, change the function and purpose of the facility.
 All minor A&R must be approved by SAMHSA. - Provide inpatient treatment or hospital-based detoxification services.
-Residential services are not considered to be inpatient or hospital-based services. - Pay for housing other than recovery housing which includes application fees and security deposits.

-Make direct payments to individuals to enter treatment or continue to participate in prevention or treatment services (See 42 U.S.C. § 1320a-7b).
+Residential services are not considered to be inpatient or hospital-based services. - Pay for housing other than recovery housing which includes application fees and security deposits. - Make direct payments to individuals to enter treatment or continue to participate in prevention or treatment services (See 42 U.S.C. § 1320a-7b).